Back

 Severance Pay

-In Czech Republic, the severance pay is dependent on the employee’s length of service as specified below:
+Severance pay is dependent on the employee’s length of service as specified below:

-• 1 year of employment: 1 months’ gross salary
+• 1 year of employment: 1 month’s gross salary

 • 2 years of employment: 2 months’ gross salary